Imran4424/iOS-InterviewQuestions/Swift.md

 Optionals are not pointers; they are essentially an enumeration with two cases, `some(Value)` or `none`, which the compiler uses to enforce safety

 - Type: `T?` means “either a value of type `T` or `nil`”
+- Forces you to handle absence of a value explicitly, reducing runtime crashes like “null pointer exceptions”